-Families who do this at dinner are less likely to be obese
+Families who do this at dinner are less likely to be overweight

 Eating a home-cooked meal and skipping your favorite dinner-time show might be the key to fighting obesity, according to one study.

 Researchers at Ohio State University found that adults who reported never watching TV or videos during family meals had significantly lower odds of obesity compared to their peers who always watched something while eating.
 In addition, those adults whose family meals were home-cooked also had lower odds of obesity than others who ate some or no home-cooked meals, according to the study published in the Journal of the Academy of Nutrition and Dietetics.

 The researchers analyzed data collected from the 2012 Ohio Medicaid Assessment Survey.
 More than half of the 12,800 participants said they ate with their family on most days, while 35 percent had family meals some days and 13 percent said those meals occurred only a few days per week.
 In addition, one-third of the study’s participants were obese, and another third watched TV (or videos) during family meals.

 The study suggests that the structure of family meals may be as or more important than their frequency, said researcher Sarah Anderson of Ohio State’s College of Public Health.